sheldonhull/digital-garden/notes/development/level-up.md

     - [ ] build one from scratch
     - [ ] build one that interacts with more security lifecycle operations
 - [x] Shell[^shell]
+- [ ] Rust - someday!
+- [ ] Zig

-!!! note things I've decided to archive
+??? note "things I've decided to archive"

+    Things I'll wait on, or am not as interested in anymore.

     - [ ] Typescript
     - [ ] Build a raycast extension
     - [ ] Build a VSCode extension

-- [ ] Rust - someday!
-- [ ] Zig

 ## Infra